tomjaguarpaw/H2/posts/modules-for-lennart.markdown

 # Faking modules in Haskell via implicit parameters

-Many years ago [Lennart wrote about the difficulty of faking an ML-module-like structure in Haskell](http://augustss.blogspot.se/2008/12/somewhat-failed-adventure-in-haskell.html).
+Many years ago [Lennart Augustsson wrote about the difficulty of faking an ML-module-like structure in Haskell](http://augustss.blogspot.se/2008/12/somewhat-failed-adventure-in-haskell.html).
+The aim is to define an abstract "signature" of types and operations, allow users to write derived functionality based on this signature, and then later instantiate the derived functionality by providing an instantiation for the signature.

-The overall idea is to write something like the following
+Let's take an example where the module signature declares a string-like and a double-like type, and declares operations to concatenate the strings and to "show" the doubles by converting them to strings.
+Lennart's overall idea is to write something like the following.

-    -- Package of operations parametrised on the types -- introduced by our module
+    -- Our module "signature" represented by a package of operations -- parametrised on types
     data DOps xstring xdouble = DOps {
        (+++) :: xstring -> xstring -> xstring,
        xshow :: xdouble -> xstring
        }

+    -- Class for passing the package of operations to our derived -- functions
+    class (IsString xstring, Num xdouble) => Ops xstring xdouble where ops :: DOps xstring xdouble

     -- Derived datatypes parametrised on the types introduced by our -- module